LSNMCLNTL/Layoffs-Data-Cleaning-and-Analysis/README.md

 ---

 ## Exploratory Data Analysis (EDA)
 After cleaning the dataset, an exploratory data analysis was conducted to derive insights and trends from the data.
+I'll also explain the essential topics.

 ### 1. **General Statistics**
-- Identified the earliest and latest layoff events.
+- Identified the earliest and latest layoff events: The dataset covers layoffs from March 11, 2020, to March 6, 2023.
+This period includes major global events such as the COVID-19 pandemic and post-pandemic economic shifts, which likely contributed to the large-scale layoffs observed across various industries.
 - Found the maximum number of layoffs recorded for a single event.
-- Analyzed which companies had the highest total layoffs.

 ### 2. **Layoffs by Category**
 - **Company-Level Analysis**: Summed up total layoffs per company and ranked them.
-- **Industry-Level Analysis**: Aggregated layoffs per industry to see which sectors were most affected.
+This query retrieves the top 10 companies with the highest total layoffs.
+The results indicate that Amazon had the most layoffs, with 18,150 employees let go, followed by Google (12,000) and Meta (11,000).
+- **Industry-Level Analysis**:  The results shows that the Consumer and Retail industries experienced the highest layoffs, with over 45,000 and 43,000 job losses, respectively.
+Other significantly affected sectors include Transportation, Finance, and Healthcare, each facing tens of thousands of layoffs.
 - **Country-Level Analysis**: Identified the countries with the highest number of layoffs.
-- **Stage-Based Analysis**: Explored how layoffs varied across different company stages (e.g., startup, public, etc.).
+- **Stage-Based Analysis**: Explored how layoffs varied across different company stages such as Series A, Series B, Series C, and etc.

 ### 3. **Layoffs Over Time**
-- **Yearly Trends**: Summarized total layoffs per year and identified peak years.
+- **Yearly Trends**: The yearly total layoffs indicate that 2022 had the highest number of layoffs, with 160,661 employees affected.
+This was followed by 2023, which saw a slight decline but still had a significant 125,677 layoffs.
+The layoffs were much lower in 2020 and especially in 2021, where it may suggest that workforce reductions peaked post-pandemic as companies adjusted to economic shifts, inflation, and market corrections.
 - **Monthly Rolling Totals**: Created a rolling total of layoffs over time to visualize long-term trends.
 - **Yearly Company Comparison**: Compared layoffs at the company level for the years 2021, 2022, and 2023 with the help of this query